-Non-resident companies may be subject to corporate income tax in the Netherlands on Dutch-source income.
+Non-resident companies may become subject to corporate income tax in the Netherlands on Dutch-source income.
 A non-resident company receives Dutch-source income in three ways.

-The first way is if the non-resident company operates in the Netherlands using a Dutch permanent establishment or permanent representative.
+Firstly, if a non-resident company operates in the Netherlands through a Dutch permanent establishment or permanent representative.
 The determination of taxable profits of a permanent establishment/representative is similar to the rules applicable to a subsidiary.
-A second way to receive Dutch-source income arises if a non-resident company has a so-called substantial interest representing at least 5% of the shares in a company established in the Netherlands, if the main aim or one of the main aims of holding a substantial interest is to avoid the levying of Dutch personal income tax at (in)direct shareholder level and there is an artificial arrangement or a series of artificial arrangements which are not put in place for valid commercial reasons reflecting economic reality.
-The taxation applies to dividend income and capital gains derived from its Dutch subsidiary.
+Secondly, Dutch-source income may arise if a non-resident company holds a so-called substantial interest representing at least 5% of the shares in a company established in the Netherlands.
+This tax applies to dividend income and capital gains derived from its Dutch subsidiary, provided that the main purpose of holding the substantial interest is to avoid the levying of Dutch personal income tax at (in)direct shareholder level, and there is an artificial arrangement or a series of artificial arrangements which are not put in place for valid commercial reasons reflecting economic reality.

-In addition, non-resident companies could be liable to corporate income tax on the remuneration for formal directorship of companies residing in the Netherlands as well as for fees received for executive management services.
-Under a tax treaty the taxation right for these remunerations are mostly allocated to the state of residence of the non-resident company.
+Moreover, non-resident companies may be liable to corporate income tax on remuneration received for formal directorship of companies residing in the Netherlands, as well as for fees received for executive management services.
+Typically, taxation rights for these remunerations are allocated to the non-resident company's country of residence under a tax treaty.